 In 2003, Suburban took a giant leap forward and was awarded a contract to provide 9-1-1 services in Monroe County for Stroudsburg, East Stroudsburg, Stroud Township and vicinity.

 In 2005, Suburban EMS signed an agreement to take over business management responsibilities for the Medic 9 Paramedic Services which led to a business merger in 2008.
-This move increased Suburban’s coverage area to include Tatamy, Pen Argyl, Bangor, East Bangor, Roseto, Forks Township, Washington Township, Plainfield Township (ALS ONLY), Portland (ALS ONLY) Upper Mount Bethel (ALS ONLY) and Lower Mount Bethel.
+This move increased Suburban’s coverage area to include Tatamy, Pen Argyl, Bangor, East Bangor, Roseto, Forks Township (ALS ONLY), Washington Township, Plainfield Township (ALS ONLY), Portland (ALS ONLY) Upper Mount Bethel (ALS ONLY) and Lower Mount Bethel.

-In the meantime, in 2006, the Forks Township Emergency Squad ran into financial trouble and had to suddenly shut down.
+In the meantime, in 2008, the Forks Township Emergency Squad ran into financial trouble and had to suddenly shut down.
 Members of the Forks Township Squad and the Forks Fire Department asked Suburban EMS for immediate help.
 Suburban EMS responded to our neighbor’s need and provided a truck and crews until the squad was back on their feet.
-In 2008 Suburban EMS was named as the sole Emergency Medical provider of Forks Township by the Forks Board of Supervisors.
+On October 16, 2008 Suburban EMS was named as the sole Emergency Medical provider of Forks Township by the Forks Board of Supervisors.

 Today Suburban EMS has coverage responsibility for emergency services in 19 municipalities.
 We cover 232 square miles and serve a population exceeding 142,000 people.
 We have a combined total of 40 vehicles from ambulance to wheelchair vans and a Quick Response/ Command Vehicle at four locations in Northampton and Monroe Counties.
 We also carry a PUC license, which allows us to be able to transport patients to social functions.
 We pride ourselves by being a full service medical services and transportation provider.
 We perform requested stand-by’s for community functions and local community sporting events.
 We provide CPR and First Aid and Safety training for Police; Fire; Office Personnel; Boy Scouts and other organizations we serve, along with taking an active role in school public safety programs.